 History of Diversity in Edmonton's City Council

-A Timeline of 100 Years of BIPOC, PWD, LGBTQ+ and Female Members of Edmonton's City Council
+A Timeline of 100 Years of BIPOC, PWD, LGBTQ2+ and Female Members of Edmonton's City Council

 By Emil Tiedemann